 For more information, take a look at our guide to camera sensor sizes.

 4K video capture is becoming the norm on most travel compacts and mirrorless ILCs, but most DSLRs are only capable of shooting in Full HD.
+In 2019, however, that seems to be changing thanks to Canon.

-You shouldn’t be put off by that, however.
-Unless you’re a vlogger or film maker, a camera deal on Black Friday that features only 1080p video capture should be considered.
 Most interchangeable lens cameras produce better Full HD videos than a compact snapper with a smaller sensor that shoots in 4K, for example.
 But if you are keen on videos, then you’ll need to consider other features like headphone and microphone ports.

 A camera boasting 4K video capture can also be a little deceptive.
 Some offer capture at 15p, resulting in footage that’s jerky and horrible (you’ll want 24/30p and above for good video).
 On the other hand, some DSLRs and mirrorless cameras can shoot ‘cropped’ 4K video.
 This means that the entire width of the sensor is not being used, only the centre, making it hard to shoot wide-angle footage and can compromise quality.